 Each scholar will serve as a mentor to an URM medical student during the first summer of their program.
 290 URM medical students (60/year) will participate in a 6- to 8-week summer immersion program working in community-based clinical research organizations to learn the basics of clinical trials and community outreach, education, and engagement efforts.
-The inaugural Winn CIPP will run June 13 through July 22, 2022.
+The inaugural Winn CIPP was conducted from June 13 through July 22, 2022.
 Click here for Cohort 2 program dates.

 Cancer (Hematology and Oncology), Cardiovascular Disease and Immunologic Disorders